omxhealth/clinical-api-plugins/README.md

 </form>
 ```

-When you submit this form, the DrugBank [product concept](https://docs.drugbank.com/v1/#about-product-concepts) ID representing your selected medication will be included just like any other input element's, where the parameter name will match the `name` value.
+When you submit this form, the DrugBank [product concept](https://docs.drugbank.com/v1/#about-product-concepts) ID representing your selected medication will be sent in the same way that regular form `<input>` values are sent, where the parameter name will match the `name` value.
 In the above example, the selected medication DBPCID would be accessible via the `"medication-1"` parameter in whatever code is processing the form.

 ## Initializing with an existing value